What is Artificial Intelligence (AI)?

 Companies attempting to achieve a competitive advantage can leverage AI to optimize their business.
 Currently, only innovators and a few early adopters are integrating AI into their businesses.
 Once the economic benefit of AI integration outweighs the R&D and integration costs, more companies will adopt the new technology.

-Assume a toy manufacturer decides to use machine learning to further optimize its supply chain.
+Assume a toy manufacturer decides to use machine learning to optimize its supply chain further.
 The manufacturer can take advantage of its lowered cost of goods sold and offer toys at a lower price point to capture market share.
 This demonstrates how AI can increase competitive behavior in the marketplace.